25prabhu10/notes/docs/Languages/CSS/CSS.md

 ---
 title: CSS - Cascading Style Sheets
-description: CSS is a style sheet language used for describing the presentation of a document written in HTML or XML.
+description: CSS is a style sheet language used for describing the presentation of a document written in HTML or XML
 ---

 # CSS